Taiwan passport: Travel requirements and limitations

+Both NWHR and NWOHR passport holders can apply for a special stamp known as the Overseas Chinese endorsement, subject to some conditions such as citizenship/permanent residency in a foreign country and/or some prescribed period of residency outside of Taiwan.
+The primary usage in practice of this stamp is that it allows male NWHRs to indefinitely defer military service, so long as they do not return to Taiwan to take residence, which invalidates the Overseas Chinese status.
+The specific conditions that will trigger the loss of said status depends on the holder's year of birth.

 Eligibility for Taiwan passports

-The ROC was founded in 1912 governing Mainland China while Taiwan was part of Japan.
+The ROC was founded in 1912 governing mainland China while Taiwan was part of Japan.
 The earliest verifiable ROC passports were issued by the Beiyang Government in Beijing in September 1919, and an ROC passport booklet was first issued by Beiyang Foreign Minister Wellington Koo Wei-chun in April 1922.
 After the surrender of the Japanese Empire in 1945, the Republic of China was given administrative jurisdiction over Taiwan and maintained control of it ever since.
-At the end of the Chinese Civil War in 1949, the ROC lost its control of Mainland China to the Chinese Communist Party, which established the People's Republic of China (PRC).
-Henceforth, the ROC has been able to administer only Taiwan and some islands off the Mainland's coast.
+At the end of the Chinese Civil War in 1949, the ROC lost its control of mainland China to the Chinese Communist Party, which established the People's Republic of China (PRC).
+Henceforth, the ROC has been able to administer only Taiwan and some islands off the mainland's coast.
 Maintaining the view that it is still the legitimate government of the whole of China, the ROC does not formally recognize the legitimacy of PRC.
 It has also constitutionally defined all the territory under its control as the "Free Area" (or the "Taiwan Area") and the territory outside Taiwan Area as the "Mainland Area".
 The ROC constitution allows the ROC government to make laws for one Area of the country without affecting the other Area..

 However, permanent residents in the Mainland Area, Hong Kong or Macau are not generally eligible to obtain a ROC passport [Passport Act, Article 6].
 Furthermore, Overseas Chinese applicants normally must submit one of the following forms of proof of ROC nationality [Passport Act Enforcement Rules, Article 4]: